chapel-lang/chapel/doc/rst/language/spec/statements.rst

 Each statement embedded in the *conditional-statement* has its own scope whether or not an explicit block surrounds it.

+The control-flow declaration *ctrl-decl*, when used, declares a variable whose scope is the then-clause of the conditional statement, and stores the value of its *expression* in the variable.
+The expression must be of a class type.
+The then-clause is executed if its value is not ``nil``.
+If the expression's type is ``borrowed`` or  ``unmanaged``, the variable's type is its non-nilable variant (:ref:`Nilable_Classes`).
+Otherwise the variable stores a borrow of the expression's value (:ref:`Class_Lifetime_and_Borrows`), and its type is the non-nillable ``borrowed`` counterpart of the expression's type.
+The variable can be modified within the then-clause if it is declared with the ``var`` keyword.

 If the statement that immediately follows the optional ``then`` keyword is a conditional statement and it is not in a block, the else-clause is